pushtechnology/diffusion-benchmark-suite/README.md

 A client is connected and uses Control features to set up an Echo topic as described above.
 We connect clients to the server and measure response time (Client <-> Server <-> Control Client).
 The Control Client must connect to a Connector that supports the client type UCI.
 It does not require a publisher to be configured.

+#### Control Client Throughput + Latency

+A client is connected and uses Control features to set up a topic tree similar to the one used in the throughput experiment.
+Latency is measured from Control Client client to clients (Control Client -> Server -> Client).
+The Control Client must connect to a Connector that supports the client type UCI.
+It does not require a publisher to be configured.

 ##Building the benchmarks distributable
 To build and run the benchmarks it is assumed that you have the following installed: